 Water

 That’s it!
-Depending on your needs, you can dilute liquid starch to different concentrations for many uses.
+Depending on your needs, you can dilute Liquid Starch to different concentrations for many uses.

 Directions

-1. To bring a limp beach hat back to its former glory, I decided to attempt a 50/50 mixture of water and liquid starch.
+1. To bring a limp beach hat back to its former glory, I decided to attempt a 50/50 mixture of water and Liquid Starch.
 The bigger the tub or area to cover the most surface area the better, thus using our laundry rooms’ slop sink with the glorious ‘wallpaper’ on the walls!
-Yes, that is being held up by liquid starch.
+Yes, that is being held up by Liquid Starch.

-2. Pour in the Liquid starch.
+2. Pour in the Liquid Starch.

 3. Place the floppy hat, or whichever you need to starch and soak, into the mixture.